Canada Deportation | Complete Guide to Deportation in Canada

 Yes, you can voluntarily leave Canada before being forcibly removed.
 This is known as a departure order, which allows you to leave without facing an automatic ban from returning.
 However, if you fail to leave within 30 days, the departure order becomes a deportation order, making future re-entry more difficult.

-If your deportation order is due to a criminal offense, you may be able to challenge it by appealing to the Immigration Appeal Division (IAD) (if eligible), seeking criminal rehabilitation, or applying for a stay of removal.
+If your deportation order is due to a criminal offence, you may be able to challenge it by appealing to the Immigration Appeal Division (IAD) (if eligible), seeking criminal rehabilitation, or applying for a stay of removal.
 Depending on your case, you may also pursue humanitarian and compassionate relief to remain in Canada.

 Your immigration status affects your options for fighting deportation.
 Permanent residents can appeal certain removal orders, while refugees may be protected unless their status is revoked.
 Temporary residents, such as work or study permit holders, generally have fewer legal avenues and may be removed more quickly if they violate immigration laws.

 Deportation can have serious consequences for your family, especially if they depend on you financially or emotionally.
 If you are removed, your spouse and children may also face status complications, particularly if they rely on your immigration status.
-In some cases, family sponsorship applications may be affected or canceled.
+In some cases, family sponsorship applications may be affected or cancelled.